 Note: If any category is left blank, it will be calculated as zero.
 No descriptive text.
 Count by whole WAC sections only, from the WAC number through the history note.
 A section may be counted in more than one category.

-The number of sections adopted in order to comply with:

-Federal statute: New 1 Amended Repealed

-Federal rules or standards: New 1 Amended Repealed

-Recently enacted state statutes: New 1 Amended Repealed

-The number of sections adopted at the request of a nongovernmental entity:

-New Amended Repealed

-The number of sections adopted on the agency's own initiative:

-New 1 Amended Repealed

-The number of sections adopted in order to clarify, streamline, or reform agency procedures:

-New Amended Repealed

-The number of sections adopted using:

-Negotiated rule making: New Amended Repealed

-Pilot rule making: New Amended Repealed

-Other alternative rule making: New Amended Repealed

-Date Adopted: January 25, 2023 Signature: ,

-Name: Kelly Susewind mas Lun welm
+The number of sections adopted in order to comply with: Federal statute: 1 Amended Repealed 1 Federal rules or standards: New 1 Amended Repealed 1 Recently enacted state statutes: Amended Repealed 1 New The number of sections adopted at the request of a nongovernmental entity: New Amended Repealed The number of sections adopted on the agency's own initiative: New 1 Amended Repealed The number of sections adopted in order to clarify, streamline, or reform agency procedures: New Amended Repealed The number of sections adopted using: Negotiated rule making: New Amended Repealed Pilot rule making: New Amended Repealed Other alternative rule making: New Amended Repealed Signature: Date Adopted: January 8, 2025 all Juseum Name: Kelly Susewind

-Title: Director , and , 00
+Title: Director